ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

 There are many ways to do this;

-1. classic style (using the [File Handling Functions](https://www.freepascal.org/docs-html/rtl/system/filefunctions.html)) and
+1. The classic style (using the [File Handling Functions](https://www.freepascal.org/docs-html/rtl/system/filefunctions.html)) and
-2. object style, including:
+2. The object style, including:

       - [`TFileStream`](https://www.freepascal.org/docs-html/rtl/classes/tfilestream.html).
       - [`TStringList`](https://www.freepascal.org/docs-html/rtl/classes/tstringlist.html) and

-### Create a text file - classic
+### Create a text file - Classic

 See the snippet below.
 It uses `SysUtil` for catching errors during opening and writing file.